-Note that during the closure period the only costs than can be incurred are project management salaries for the lead partner (and the corresponding flat rates).
+Note that during the closure period the only costs than can be incurred are project management salaries for the lead partner (and the corresponding Simplified Cost Options).
 Other invoices can still be paid by all partners and flat rates will be generated from staff costs.